 Most people forget they even have an appendix unless it bursts or becomes inflamed, but a new study suggests the organ may play a key role in the development of Parkinson’s disease.
-Those who have their appendixes removed in young adulthood run a nearly 20 percent lower risk of developing Parkinson’s decades later, according to a study published this week in Science Translational Medicine.
+Those who have their appendixes removed in young adulthood run a nearly 20 percent lower risk of developing Parkinson’s decades later, according to a study published in October in Science Translational Medicine.

 The new finding helps solidify the developing view Parkinson’s is not just a motor disorder characterized by tremors, stiffness and imbalanced walking—but a whole-body condition that often involves the digestive system, says lead author Viviane Labrie, an assistant professor at the Van Andel Research Institute’s Center for Neurodegenerative Science.
 The appendix is attached to the large intestine and houses gut bacteria, she notes.
 The fingerlike pouch of tissue, which used to be considered a useless vestige of our evolutionary past, is now believed to play an important role in immune function—particularly early in life.
 It is not yet known what initiates Parkinson’s, although a growing body of research suggests inflammation plays a key role, Labrie and others say.

 The multipart study looked at a database of 1.6 million people in Sweden and found a lower risk of Parkinson’s among those whose appendixes had been removed, co-author Lena Brundin said Tuesday in a news conference.
 She added that the difference was particularly pronounced among people living in rural parts of the country—potential reasons for this remain unclear, although pesticide exposure has been shown to be linked to Parkinson’s, says Brundin, an associate professor at Van Andel, an independent research and science education organization in Grand Rapids, Mich.